-Claims risks are managed through the underwriting department.
+Claims risks are managed through the underwriting department working closely with the legal department.
 Claims risk may arise as a consequence of failures of operational procedures and underwriting policies and undiscoverable risks.

 Reserving (or insurance) risk relates to the variability in technical provisions arising from uncertainty over future claims outcomes and the possibility that the true value of insurance liabilities may be greater than the estimated value of the liabilities.
 The risk relates to the model assumptions chosen for estimating liabilities not accurately reflecting the actual future liabilities when they arise.
-STL's exposure to claims risk is considered low given the rigorous underwriting standards applied when assessing whether a transaction should be title insured coupled with the favourable claims history experienced by STL which allows for projections and prognostications with respect to the residual risk posed in this area.
+STL's exposure to claims risk is considered low given the rigorous underwriting standards applied when assessing whether a transaction should be title insured coupled with the favourable claims history experienced by STL.
+This allows for projections and prognostications with respect to the residual risk posed in this area.